henriserano/Todolistapp_Henri_Serano_CDOF4/README.md

-# Todolistapp_Henri_Serano_CDOF4
+A todo list app in the CLI

-This is a todo list app on the CLI with python
+Nothing impressive